joeya20/ENEL592-FinalProject/FinalReport.md

 11. CWE-1277: Firmware Not Updateable
 12. CWE-1300: Improper Protection of Physical Side Channels

-These 12 CWEs are all applicable to bug insertion at the RTL.
-Because they are so generic, they are fairly open to intepretation.
+Most of these 12 CWEs are all applicable to bug insertion at the RTL.
+Some, such as CWE-1277: Firmware Not Updateable, occur at the architecture and design stages as noted on its page, and is thus not a good fit for my purpose.
+Others do not appear applicable at first glance, but they are fairly open to intepretation because they are so generic.
 For example, CWE-1240: Use of a Cryptographic Primitive with a Risky Implementation mainly mentions the use of "weak" cryptographic primitives (e.g., weak algorithms like MD5), but this can also be understood as the incorrect implementation of a strong algorithm.
 The latter is suitable for this project as it theoretically requires minimal modification to the original design while still having high impact.

-From the 12 most important CWES, I classify them by CWE Category, the highest level of the CWE hierarchy.
-Again, the goal is to develop a distributed set of bugs and classifying them by category will allow me to gain the most variety.
+I further classified them by CWE Category, the highest level of the CWE hierarchy.
+Again, the goal is to develop a distributed set of bugs and classifying them by category will allow me to gain the most functional variety.

 **CWE-1196: Security Flow Issues**
 - CWE-1274: Improper Access Control for Volatile Memory Containing Boot Code